 Our tendency is to pile our plates to excess with responsibilities.
 Either we unwittingly take on too many duties, or we are not effective time managers.
 Unfortunately, following glib advice like "just say no when asked to take on additional projects" or "delegate your tasks" isn't always feasible.
-There are some things we cannot say no to, even though we might like to.
-And there are certain areas in which we simply are not comfortable allowing another person take over for us -- Hello Control Issues!
+Unfortunately, there are some things we cannot say no to, even though we might like to.
+And there are certain areas in which we simply are not comfortable delegating over to someone else.
+Hello Control Issues!

 Are You Guilty of Wasting Time?Admittedly, I have been guilty of wasting time.
 I am still learning about time efficiency.
 Whenever I am in a state of avoidance or am having difficulty making a decision, I tend to make myself very busy doing other things.
 This way I can attempt to fool myself into believing that I'm not really avoiding anything, I'm simply too busy to get around to everything.
 What a load of crap!
 Can you tell that I'm not very good at convincing myself?

 Pesky tasks I have neglected to tend to will continue to haunt me until I settle down and actually get around to doing them.
 It is usually not until I take the bull by the horns and finish the daunting activity that I realize just how much time and energy I wasted in mental anguish during my avoidance period.
 Why didn't I just roll-up my sleeves and get to work on that project to begin with?
 When will I ever learn?